apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 2. Depth also helps language modeling loss, again with diminishing returns.
 3. Deeper models generalize better, even after controlling for perplexity.

 This would suggest that there's some sort of sweet spot in the number of layers.
 That makes a lot of sense.
 You need to have enough layers to do the task.
-This is essentially the recurrence-completeness argument in the paper above.
+This is essentially the recurrence-completeness argument in the paper linked above in the previous section.
+There are some tasks you can't do, until you have enough layers, and then you can.

-There's another reason you can't have too many layers, the training dynamics get wacky.
+The reason we don't scale to massive depth at the moment is that training dynamics get wacky.
 Even if vanishing or exploding gradients don't cause the run to diverge, numerical issues add noise to the grad update, slowing the training down.
 Worse, the noise might be biased.
 Yuck.
-Also the error compounds exponentially.
-So this causes it to saturate as well.
+Backprop causes error to compound exponentially.
+This adds noise and can cause runs to saturate or diverge.

-So there's a sweet spot, a cutoff in the depth of model it makes sense to train.
+There's a sweet spot, a cutoff in the depth of model it makes sense to train.

-All of this is sorta handwavey.
-These two things explain the behavior we see in scaling layers.
-Training taller and thinner models is good, until it isn't anymore.
 But it's hard to say, causally, what is going on.
-We don't really know.
-Are we hitting a wall because scaling depth is no longer useful for the specific problem we're evaluating?
+Are we hitting a wall because scaling depth is no longer useful for any problem we want to evaluate?
 Or is it because of training dynamics?
-To verify these two limitations are the problem, we would need to train a model that doesn't have these limitations.

 In any case, scaling depth seems to be [very important for long-context in-context learning](https://arxiv.org/pdf/2510.01098).
 Which is what agentic coding is dependent on, and the thing that we're trying to maximize as an industry.
-If we could train deeper models it would mean that agents can solve new problems that they weren't able to before, with higher reliability.
+If we could train deeper models it might mean that agents can solve new problems that they weren't able to before, with higher reliability.
 So I would guess, despite the fact that scaling transformers with first-order optimizers continues to lead to improvements, that this is in fact a very prescient issue.

-So disregard the first (task-dependent) reason depth saturates.
-We will always have harder tasks that require deeper models.
-Agentic coding demands deeper models.

-So what if we could train deeper models?

-### Why's It So Hard?

-### TODO: Add info from conversation with aria

-Language modeling architectures are sort of a spectrum.
-On one end you've got RNNs, and the other you have transformers.
-RNNs have vanishing/exploding grads (you must backprop through essentially infinite depth) and are thus impossible to train, but would scale efficiently to extreme context lengths in theory, if you can train one.
-Whereas on the other side you have transformers, which have stable grads of fixed depth, but scale poorly to long context lengths, which we have been finding increasingly efficient monkeypatches for ever since.

-But, regarding the RNN vs Transformer spectrum, I don't think such a thing as free lunch exists with normal optimizers.
-If it did, someone would have found it by now.
-In any case, I think the efficient sparse attention techniques we already have are close to as good as they're going to get.
-This is not to say that they're not worth working on, there are very practical gains to be had.
-I'd expect we'll get like a single order of magnitude improvement over what we already have.

-I'm also not bullish on fixing RNNs.
-After all, infinite depth under first order optimizers is intractable.
-You cannot backprop through infinite depth.
-Truncated Backpropagation Through Time is the standard for training RNNs in practice, but it defeats the entire point, poses many problems in practice, and I do not see it as a viable way forward.
-I don't think it's mathematically sound, and as far as I know neither does anyone else.
-A mistake made earlier in the context can and will affect things later on, and the model should receive gradient signal about that.

-But I do think that the "untrainable" architectures closer to RNN side of the spectrum are worth exploring.
-Zeroth-Order Optimization could make this possible.
+It seems to me that both of the reasons to not scale deeper are invalid.
+Not being able to backprop through infinite depth is a skill issue, just don't use backprop.
+Come up with some other way to train the model.
+Yes, scaling depth saturates on easy problems, and the gains are task-dependent.
+But I conjecture that task-dependence isn't a real reason not to scale either, because context length scaling naturally presents harder and harder tasks that will require keeping track of more and more information and making more and more decisions based on that information.

+So, let's find a way to scale deeper models to longer contexts.
+Zeroth Order Optimization, and in particular the MeZO branch of research, seems to me a practical approach to this.
+If we can get it to scale.

 ## Zeroth Order Optimization

 A first-order optimizer uses only the first derivative (the gradients) to optimize the objective.
 See SGD, SGD with momentum, Nesterov, Adam, Muon, etc. All the stuff that we use.
 A second-order optimizer uses the second derivative (the hessian).
 See Newton's method, and a few others.
 The hessian is intractable, as it's N by N in the parameter count.
-So nobody does this.
+So nobody does this, although many optimizers use approximations of hessian information to do their job better.
+Adam does this with its second moment, for example.

 But consider zeroth-order.
 An optimizer that only uses the parameters to optimize the parameters.

 As it turns out, you can save a LOT of memory this way.
 You don't have to store intermediate activations or gradients.
-Essentially, you get true pipeline parallelism for free, with no downsides.
+And since there's no backwards pass you get almost perfect pipeline parallelism for free.
 It's amazing.
-It's super easy to scale.
+Super easy to scale.
 Genuinely fantastic.

 But another thing that's cool is, much like RL, we can choose any loss function we want, because we're guessing and checking.
 This makes it pretty unique as a finetuning method.